f8eho/Adret740A_CPU/README.md

 in the assembled generator.
 The firmware also reduces latency by transmitting only changed functional blocks: an identical request produces no writes, and `RF OFF` by itself produces a single word.

+The I2C clock was deliberately limited to 400 kHz to retain a comfortable reliability margin with the present modules, pull-up resistors and wiring.
+At this rate the generator already responds very well, with no perceptible difference from the original board during normal operation.
+The bench setup completed 1,000 full cycles reliably at 888,888 Hz, whereas 1 MHz was not reliable with the current assembly.
+A carefully built board with short traces, low bus capacitance, suitable pull-ups and good decoupling could therefore use a higher rate, but the complete isolated path would need to be revalidated before replacing the conservative 400 kHz setting.

 These figures describe the time required to program the internal bus latches.
 They are not measurements of the original analog circuitry's accuracy, phase